James Pearce (American politician)

 James Alfred Pearce (December 14, 1805 – December 20, 1862) was an American politician.
 He was a member of the U.S. House of Representatives, representing the second district of Maryland from 1835 to 1839 and 1841 to 1843.
-He later served as a U.S. Senator from Maryland from 1843 until his death in 1862.
+He later served as a U.S. senator from Maryland from 1843 until his death in 1862.

+In 1850, he developed the so-called Pearce Plan, a part of Compromise of 1850.
+The Pearce Plan provided a solution for the boundary dispute between Texas and the Federal government.
+Pearce wrote a bill that granted Texas $10 million in compensation for agreeing with the state borders charted by the government.
+After being approved by Congress, the bill was signed by President Millard Fillmore.

 Biography

 Early life

 Pearce was in born Alexandria, DC, the son of Gideon Pearce and Julia Dick, and the grandson of Elisha C. Dick.
 When he turned four years old, his mother died; his father moved to Louisiana to become a sugar planter, leaving his son in Alexandria to the care of grandparents.

 Pearce attended a private academy in Alexandria and entered the College of New Jersey (now Princeton University) in 1819.
 He graduated in 1822 at the age of seventeen with honors and started studying law in Baltimore under Judge John Glenn and attorney David Hoffman (1784–1854), an American legal ethics pioneer and author of Fifty Resolutions in Regard to Professional Deportment (1836).
 There was a requirement for aspiring jurists set by the Maryland legislature for at least three years of legal studies under the guidance of practicing lawyers (in 1831 it was lowered to two years).
 Ahead of time, in 1824, Pearce passed exams and was admitted to the Maryland Bar, commencing practice in Cambridge, Maryland for a year.
 In 1825, Pearce moved with his father in Louisiana, and briefly engaged in sugar planting business, then he returned to Kent County, Maryland, in 1828, where he started the practice of law in Chestertown.